jmahler/CSCI-21-Programs-Algorithms-2/README.md

 NAME
 ----

-Binary Search Tree in C++
+Binary Search Trees in C++

 INTRODUCTION
 ------------

-This project impements a binary search tree structure in C++ and provides a command line utility for testing it using commands from a file.
+This project implements a binary search tree structure in C++ and provides a command line utility for testing it using commands from a file.